o3de/o3de.org/content/docs/userguide/vegetation/bending-detail-intro.md

 ---
-description: ' Add detail bending effects to the vegetation in your &ALYlong; game project. '
+description: ' Add detail bending effects to the vegetation in your Amazon Lumberyard game project. '
 title: Adding Detail Bending Effects
 ---